 So back to the original questions:

 You might wonder how VS Code fits into this whole picture.
-Comparing Eclipse Theia to VS Code provides more than enough content for a dedicated article: Theia and VS Code.
+Comparing Eclipse Theia to VS Code provides more than enough content for a dedicated articles: Theia compared to VS Code (OSS) and the Theia IDE compared to VS Code.
 If you have been providing a plugin for the Eclipse IDE rather than a custom tool based on the Eclipse desktop platform, you should consider implementing a VS Code extension.
 VS Code extensions are supported in Theia and VS Code, which allows you to reach a larger audience with your extension.
 See this comparison between VS Code extensions and Theia extensions.
 Finally, if you have a RCP application rather than a tool, please refer to this article about whether Eclipse Theia is the next generation Eclipse RCP.

 If you are interested in migrating an Eclipse-based tool to Eclipse Theia or VS Code, EclipseSource provides you with consulting and implementation services for tools and web-based tools in particular.
 Being experts in both worlds, desktop tools and web/cloud-based tools, we can support you starting with early proof of concepts, architecture, training, and the full migration story.
 Get in contact with us to discuss your migration strategy!